 Just prior to filing your case you will need to complete a credit counseling class that is required by the bankruptcy code.
 This class can be taken in person or over the internet.
 The internet class takes about an two hours to compete, and can be worked on over several days.
 Once you complete the class our office will be emailed a certificate of completion which acts as a ticket allowing us to file your case.

-Your case will then be filed with the United States Bankruptcy Court.
+Our office will review your case and if eligible for chapter 7, your case will then be filed with the United States Bankruptcy Court.
 Federal law now prohibits creditors from taking any action to collect on a debt or interfere with your property.
 This law is called the “Automatic Stay.”
 The automatic stay will stop any law suit currently filed against you, prohibit creditors from calling you or repossessing your vehicles or other property.

 If you are considering filing for bankruptcy, please contact the Law Offices of David Enos for a free consultation with an Amarillo bankruptcy lawyer today (806)372-7307.